HalvardTislavoll/ImageMemoryGame/README.md

 # Image Memory Game

-'bondegaard' is a children's game
+'bondegaard' is a children's game.

-The name is a Norwegian expression for farm
+The name is a Norwegian expression for farm.

+It is all about memorization images.

 ---

-The program is a test of my knowledge of Python and the use of PAGE. \n
+This program is the use of my python knowledge and PAGE.

-PAGE is a Python Automated GUI Generator. \n
+PAGE is a Python Automated GUI Generator.

-I use a future PAGE version 8.0D \n
+eremark: I use a future version, PAGE version 8.0D

 ```tex
 per 2023-11-28